dskrypa/cli_command_parser/docs/_src/documentation.rst

   :alt: Screenshot of the "Remote character set" setting location in a PuTTY configuration window

-The characters used as prefixes for each line can be configured via the :ref:`group_tree_spacers
-<configuration:Usage & Help Text Options:group_tree_spacers>` setting.
+The characters used as prefixes for each line can be configured via the :ref:`configuration:Usage & Help Text Options:group_tree_spacers` setting.

 reStructuredText